Wine Author and Expert at KFL

 Then join us for "Nifty Knitters”, our new knitting and handicrafts group!
 This is a great opportunity to expand your skills and learn from others, about knitting, crocheting, sewing, embroidering, or other handicrafts while enjoying the company of others.
 Bring a project you are working on, or come learn from the very beginning (please bring your own supplies).
 Knitting help will be available.

-Beginning November 5th, Nifty Knitters will meet every Tuesday mornings at 11 AM in our Reference Room.
+The group will meet every Tuesday morning at 11:00 PM in our Reference Room.
 No registration is needed, just drop by for as long as you like.
 FMI - call the library at 985-2173 or e-mail us.

 KFL's Book Discussion Group